felskrone/salt-eventsd/README.md

 The current stable release is tagged version 0.9.

+### Availability Notes
+A debian-package can be built straight from the repo by running 'dpkg-buildpackage -b'.
+All dependencies have to be installed of course.

+There are no packages for redhat yet.
+If you have the knowledge and the ressources to support that, feel free to submit the necessary changes.

+Its also not yet on pypi, but thats in the works.

 ### What it does

 A event-listener daemon for saltstack that writes data into mysql, postgres, statistical data into graphite, mongo,